pro4tlzz/ITSupportTools/README.md

 # ITSupportTools
-Just some stuff I have created and put together
+Some Javascript, Python, Powershell, bash, zsh and Okta stuff I make

+Contributions are welcome